davinaleong/proj-davdevs-2024/src/pages/posts/whatsapp-styles-tutorial.md

 For cancelled text, you will use an unfamiliar character called the tilde character (`~`).
 Example: I used to be `~32 years old~`.
 And the phrase "32 years old" will be cancelled.
 Note that the tilde character is not shown when your text is sent.

 ![Screenshot of More Special Characters iPhone Keyboard](/screenshots/posts/whatsapp-styles-tutorial-0010.png)

+To sum it all up, using these simple tricks can add some flair to your WhatsApp messages, making them more expressive and personalized.
+Whether you want to emphasize a point with bold, add a subtle touch with italics, or strike out old information, these formatting options are easy to use and can make your chats stand out.
+Try them out and give your conversations a fresh, new feel!